syncthing/docs/dev/events.rst

 discontinuity in the event IDs.

-If no new events are produced since ``<lastSeenID>``, the HTTP call blocks and waits for new events to happen before returning, or if no new events are produced within 60 seconds, times out.
+If no new events are produced since ``<lastSeenID>``, the HTTP call blocks and waits for new events to happen before returning.
+By default it times out after 60 seconds returning an empty array.
+The time out duration can be customized with the optional parameter ``timeout=seconds``.

 To receive only a limited number of events, add the ``limit=n`` parameter with a suitable value for ``n`` and only the *last* ``n`` events will be returned.
 This